Clostridium difficile infection

 Print this page

 C. diff can spread easily to other people because the bacteria are passed out of your body in your diarrhoea.
+If you have a

 Factors that increase your risk of C. diff infection

-• Taking antibiotics: Taking antibiotics can increase your risk of C. diff infection, especially if you have been taking antibiotics that work against several types of bacteria (broad-spectrum antibiotics) or several different antibiotics at the same time, or taking antibiotics long term.
+• Taking antibiotics: Taking antibiotics can increase your risk of C. diff infection, especially if you have been taking antibiotics that work against several types of bacteria (broad-spectrum antibiotics) or several different antibiotics at the same time, or taking antibiotics long-term.
 You're also at greater risk of getting this disease if you have low immunity.

 • Being in hospital or in a nursing home: This increases the risk of C. diff infection.
 Many cases start in the community, especially in nursing homes.
 Generally the longer your stay in hospital and the older you are, the greater your risk of developing C. diff infection.

 • Older adults: C. diff infection is more common in older people.
 More than 8 in 10 cases occur in people over the age of 65.
 This is partly because older people are more commonly in hospital.
-Also, older people seem to be more prone to this infection possibly due to weakened immune systems or having other medical problems that put you at greater risk.
+Also, older people seem to be more prone to this infection – possibly due to weakened immune systems or having other medical problems that put them at greater risk.
 Infection is less likely in children.

 • Previous C. diff infection: If you have had C. diff infection once, you are at higher risk of having the infection again in the future.
 Having had the C. diff infection can make your bowel more sensitive to antibiotics.